Stay Healthy at Your Next Cookout

 When the weather is nice, you want to enjoy the outdoors.
 A barbecue is a great way to have fun with family and friends, but hamburgers and bratwursts aren’t always part of a nutritious diet.
 As we age, it’s important to consider our diets, so here are some ideas to keep in mind when you’re grilling for seniors:

 Always remember to consider your nutrition when you’re preparing for a cookout, especially when you’re grilling for seniors.
-It’s pretty easy to grill a tasty meal that is nutrient rich with minimal fat, and beneficial to all ages.
+It’s fairly easy to grill a tasty meal that is nutrient rich with minimal fat, and beneficial for all ages.